Nancy LT Hamilton

 Fire Scale or Fire Stain is also oxidation but, it is below the surface of the metal.
 Sterling silver is very prone to firescale.
 Firescale/stain is a gray/blue/purple coloration that forms in the top layers of the metal.
 See the beginning of this article (updated 1/16/17) for the reasons that this happens.

 Charles Lewton-Brain has written a detailed article on firescale, which can be found on Ganoksin.

 - There are many products available that coat your metal.
 Firescale inhibitors work like flux.
-They coat the metal with a glaze which protects the metal from interaction with oxygen in the surrounding air.
-Cupronil and Stop-Ox are just two of them.
+They coat the metal with a glaze that protects the metal from interaction with oxygen in the surrounding air.
+Cupronil (available at Rio Grande, Otto Frei, and Thunderbird Supply) and Stop-Ox (available at Rio Grande) are just two of them.
 See the list of fluxes (down a few paragraphs) for other products.
 Also, you should read the directions on how to use these products.
 You should.
 Really.
 No, I mean it.

 Removing firescale once you’ve obviously overheated it!

 Here comes the fun part!
 Guess what, you don’t find firescale (usually) until you are almost done with finishing – usually at the polishing stage.
 Even worse is that you’ve got to remove the firescale with an abrasive, plating, or other such technique.
 I sand the piece down a layer or two or, if highly detailed, use 3M’s Radial Bristle Discs with the flex shaft.
 Obviously, the best way to avoid doing this is to prevent it from ever occurring!
 Please read Mr. Brain’s article on removing firescale.
 Buy Argentium.

 Flux plays many important roles in soldering.

 - It is responsible for reducing surface tension, allowing the solder to flow.